gibert-j/echo-exchange/README.md

 ## Packages

-I've been having trouble with npm packages.
-I've switched to yarn but left the package.json file in the directory, in case we determine to go back to npm.
+I had issues with npm packages.
+Switched to yarn but left the package.json file in the directory, in case we determine to go back to npm.

 ## TODO